 I would like to invite you to read a few testimonials of patient’s I have treated who had insomnia either as a primary or secondary complaint.

-This older article says more on Acupuncture and Insomnia in Chinese medicine.
+Here is an older article that says more about Acupuncture and Insomnia in Chinese medicine.